Medically reviewed by Dr.Shanmukha Priya, M.Phil and Ph.D. in Food Science and Nutrition

 No doubt that a keto diet gives quick results in weight loss but once you resume your normal diet, you may gain weight quickly too.

-Moreover, it becomes very difficult for the body to again maintain high or moderate carbs intake after resuming to a normal diet.
+Moreover, it becomes very difficult for the body to again maintain high or moderate carbs intake while resuming to a normal diet.

 2. Keto Diet ignores an entire food group

 So if you think practically, limiting an entire food group, that is carbohydrates, will devoid the body of different essential metabolites with fluctuated body’s functioning.

 3. Keto Diet may lead to hypoglycemia

 Keto diet may lead a brief encounter of hypoglycemia at the beginning of the diet regime.
 This is due to the fact that our body is customized to run on sugar for energy.